-How Your Personality Affects Your Investment Decisions - The Gloss Magazine
+Invest In You: How Your Personality Affects Your Investment Decisions - The Gloss Magazine

-How Your Personality Affects Your Investment Decisions
+Invest In You: How Your Personality Affects Your Investment Decisions

-In Western Europe, women investors now control roughly a third of total assets under management (valued at some €4.6 trillion), according to research by consulting firm McKinsey & Co.
-And by 2030, that’s expected to reach 45% of assets under management – a total of €10 trillion.
+In Western Europe, women investors now control roughly a third of total assets under management, according to research by consulting firm McKinsey & Co.
+And by 2030, that’s expected to reach 45 per cent of assets under management – a total of €10 trillion.

 So, why should women invest?
 First, it’s about financial equality and independence.
-Of course, issues, such as the gender pay gap exist, but investing is one of the ways that women can make sure they have the same wealth as men and can avoid issues such as poverty in pension later on in life.
+Of course, issues such as the gender pay gap exist, but investing is one of the ways that women can make sure that they have the same wealth as men and can avoid issues such as poverty in pension later on in life.

 Composure is key!

-There is some form of emotion attached to every point along the investment cycle – and it doesn’t matter where you are, emotion drives a wedge between the thing that feels emotionally comfortable for you to do in that moment and the thing that is sensible for you to do for your long-term financial returns.
+There’s some form of emotion attached to every point along the investment cycle – and it doesn’t matter where you are, emotion drives a wedge between the thing that feels emotionally comfortable for you to do in that moment and the thing that is sensible for you to do for your long-term financial returns.

 So, that gap between doing what is emotionally comfortable and doing what is sensible constantly leads us off course.
-For example, exuberance might lead you to buy high, while a tendency towards panic may lead you to sell low – and in doing so, you are buying yourself emotional comfort at the cost of generating long-term returns.
+For example, exuberance might lead you to buy high, while a tendency towards panic may lead you to sell low – and in doing so, you’re buying yourself emotional comfort at the cost of generating long-term returns.

 It’s also important to have a behavioural mechanism for controlling your impulsivity along your investment journey, particularly if you are a low composure investor and have a tendency to want to do something when you see your portfolio go up, or down.
 Build in a ‘pause point’ to every investment decision – give yourself 24 hours to sleep on it.
 Such a mechanism will remove emotion from the decision.